hfwbakker/wra_webcrawler/README.md

 NEXT UP:
-- Regex so the number of visitors automatically becomes a useable number in output excel sheet instead of a string
-- Final column "stats" now has long strings like "daily page views | ≈ 51000 hits/d (hits per day)... etc" -> this should be split up in seperate colums "daily page views", "daily visitors", "site rank", "domain online".
-All columns should contain direclty usuable numbers, not strings.
-Excess words (like descriptions) to be filtered out.
+- Look at "excel_it" function in projects/python_webscraper/scraper_scripts/axios_scraper.py and create a similar function to neatly output pandas data into an excel sheet.
 - Is it possible to create some script that user can just double click that will automatically input the right commands into terminal?
-Like a Bash script?
+Like a Bash script? -> I think its called a shell script.
+- Clean up code.

 LOG:
+--- Thursday, June 10th, 2021 ---
+- Reinstalled all dependencies after having to completely reset (and repair) computer.
+- Created test_develop.py for creating code snippets to be implemented in to the main script.
+The current contents take in a long multiline string and uses regex to take out the numbers relevant to client.
+- Regex now takes out the number values out of the stats data and splits them into different columns, BUT as it turns out, numbers are combined with strings: e.g. not 420,000 but 420 thousand.
+Should adjust regex to take out this value as a whole.
+Then add another column that "translates" these strings in to usable ints/floats.
+- Values written as a string now correctly get translated to a number.
+'240 million' becomes 240,000,000.

 --- Sunday, June 6th, 2021 ---
 - Script outputs info to excel sheet.
 - Through using pyperclip the user can now copy a list of URL's from an excel file and the script will automatically read them from clipboard.